 How can a family law attorney determine whether a lifestyle analysis is needed in a divorce case?
 A suspicious spouse may be all that is needed to begin a lifestyle analysis; however, a more objective basis for undertaking the lifestyle analysis is preferred.
 A lifestyle analysis can be expensive and time consuming, so doing a thorough evaluation of whether it is warranted and/or worthwhile under a cost/benefit scenario is a good idea.
 This chapter discusses numerous red flags that may indicate hidden income, hidden assets, or other financial irregularities, which are the types of things that could trigger the need for a lifestyle analysis.

 In this chapter, we will first discuss how the client can manage the financial aspects of divorce.
 Next we will cover the red flags of fraud in divorce.
-Then we will discuss sources of information, a strategy for gathering and managing documents, and the discovery process from the perspective of the financial expert.
+Finally, we discuss sources of information, strategies for gathering and managing documents, and the discovery process from the perspective of the financial expert.

 Red Flags of Fraud in Divorce

 The vast majority of family law cases are settled without trials.
 However, a client should not enter into a voluntary settlement if there are significant concerns about the truth of the financial disclosures and indications that assets or income may be hidden.
 Once a divorce case is resolved with a voluntary settlement, it is very difficult to reopen the case, even if there is a strong suspicion of fraud during settlement negotiations.

 The first step in determining whether a forensic accountant is needed to evaluate the finances of the parties is the identification of red flags of fraud.
 A red flag is simply a warning sign or an unusual item or circumstance.
 Red flags can be divided into four different categories: